xenify-io/litepaper/README.md

 ## ✨ Burn to Earn XNF

-Xenify empowers users to effortlessly burn their XEN or YSL tokens directly from their wallets to participate in the daily burn cycle.
+Xenify empowers users to effortlessly burn their vXEN or YSL tokens directly from their wallets to participate in the daily burn cycle.
 This burn mechanism goes beyond simply reducing the circulating supply of XEN tokens and YSL.IO native tokens; it embodies a strategic approach that brings together the YSL.IO community and the broader XEN communities across all chains, fostering a shared vision that unifies both ecosystems.

 To acquire XNF with XEN, you'll need to burn the XEN token variant supported by the chain you're on, such as bXEN on the BNB Chain.
 This burn function positions our protocol as a key player in the strategic layer 1 burning of XEN tokens.
 Each time you burn your native XEN token variant, your address will be logged in the X1 burn record, and in return, you'll receive XNF.
 It's essential to note that this burn incurs a Burn Fee.
 Please be aware that the quantity of XEN required to obtain one batch will be fixed and vary depending on the chain you choose to burn.
 For instance, to participate in Xenify's burn auction on the BNB Chain, a minimum holding of 1,000,000,000 bXEN is required (as one batch on the BNB Chain equals 1,000,000,000 bXEN).

 Similarly, holders of YSL tokens can actively participate in our daily burn auction.
 Just like the XEN burning process, executing the burn of your YSL tokens will necessitate a Burn Fee.
 During this process, the YSL tokens you provide are permanently removed from circulation, and the Burn Fee is employed to create XNF protocol-owned liquidity and reward veXNF holders.
 In line with XEN, please note that the conversion rate for YSL during the burn process will be fixed, with 0.1 YSL equivalent to one batch.

-Whether you opt to burn XEN or YSL, the value of the batches (VB) being burned will be contingent on the specific chain you select for the burn.
+Whether you opt to burn vXEN or YSL, the value of the batches (VB) being burned will be contingent on the specific chain you select for the burn.
 For example, the batch value on the BNB Chain will be fixed at 0.1 BNB, while on Ethereum, it will be 0.01 ETH.
 This value will be utilised by the protocol to determine the Burn Fee (BF) required to execute the burn function, ensuring a seamless and transparent process for all participants.

-During the burn process, the XEN or YSL tokens you provide are burned (permanently removed from circulation), with 40% of your Burn Fee utilised to create protocol-owned liquidity for XNF, 40% distributed as Native Rewards among veXNF holders, 10% utilised to perform an automated daily XNF buyback, and the remaining 10% sent to the Xenify team.
+During the burn process, the vXEN or YSL tokens you provide are burned (permanently removed from circulation), with 40% of your Burn Fee utilised to create protocol-owned liquidity for XNF, 40% distributed as Native Rewards among veXNF holders, 10% utilised to perform an automated daily XNF buyback, and the remaining 10% sent to the Xenify team.
 If the 100,000 Preminted XNF is available, 50% of your burn fee will be paired with preminted XNF for liquidity pairing.
 However, if the preminted XNF allocation has been depleted, the protocol will use 25% of your Burn Fee to purchase XNF tokens and the remaining 25% for the liquidity pairing with the LP tokens being held by the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)